-History of HIV is one of the exclusion criteria for studies of DUP, TRA, UPA, BAR and ABR.
+History of human immunodeficiency virus (HIV) is one of the exclusion criteria for studies of DUP, TRA, UPA, BAR, and ABR.

-For these reasons there are no safety data for these therapies.
-Several cases of HIV patients treated with DUP are reported in the literature(44,45).
-According to all published cases, DUP is safe in individuals with HIV who have stable CD4 counts and low viral loads (46).
+For these reasons, there are no safety data for these therapies.
+Several cases of HIV patients treated with DUP are reported in the literature.
+Adv.
+According to all published cases, DUP is safe in individuals with HIV who have stable CD4 counts and low viral loads.